 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
-As part of this program, South Carolina received over $295 million to provide assistance to homeowners struggling to make their mortgage payments due to a hardship such as unemployment or medical expenses.
-Read on to learn about the different types of help available through South Carolina’s Hardest Hit Fund program, called the South Carolina Homeownership and Employment Lending Program (SC HELP), and find out if you may be eligible for assistance.
+As part of this program, South Carolina initially received over $295 million to provide assistance to homeowners struggling to make their mortgage payments due to a hardship such as unemployment or medical expenses.
+Further funding was approved in 2016.

-Mortgage Payment Assistance and Direct Loan Assistance is provided in the form of a 0% interest, non-amortizing forgivable loan secured by a junior lien that is recorded against the property.
-The loan is forgiven at 20% per year.
-So long as you continue to reside in the home, the loan is completely forgiven after five years and the lien will then be released.
+Mortgage Payment Assistance and Direct Loan Assistance is provided in the form of a 0% interest, nonamortizing forgivable loan secured by a junior lien that is recorded against the property.
+So long as you continue to reside in the home, the loan is completely forgiven after five or ten years, and the lien will then be released.
 If you sell the home before the end of five years, you’ll need to repay the outstanding balance from the net proceeds.

 Transition assistance is paid directly to the homeowner as a one-time grant.

 To be eligible for SC HELP assistance, you must meet all of the below criteria.

 Mobile or manufactured homes are eligible for assistance; however, the loan on the property must be secured by a mortgage against the home and the property it sits on.
 (Learn more about what happens if you are struggling to pay your manufactured home loan.)